NVIDIA/spark-rapids/tools/README.md

 For usage see below:

-  -i, --no-exec-cpu-percent        Do not include the executor CPU time percent.
+      --no-exec-cpu-percent        Do not include the executor CPU time percent.
   -f, --filter-criteria  <arg>     Filter newest or oldest N event logs for processing.
                                    Supported formats are:
                                    To process 10 recent event logs: --filter-criteria "10-newest"